fatml-res/PIA/README.md

 # PIA

-This is the implementation for our group property inference attack against GNNs, which has been submitted to ACM CCS 2022
+This is the implementation for our paper titled "Group Property Inference Attacks Against Graph Neural Networks" accepted by The ACM Conference on Computer and Communications Security (CCS), 2022.

 ## Datasets